 Coping with confounders

-Strategy #1: Stratify and analyze as a subgroup
+Strategy #1: Stratify and analyze in subgroups

 The distance from the clinic location, which will be determined by subject’s reporting of their home zip code and time of travel to the clinic, may be a confounder when examining delay.
-This variable will be stratified and analyzed separately as a subgroup to assess any association with delay in obtaining the procedure.
+This variable will be stratified and analyzed separately in subgroups to assess any association with delay in obtaining the procedure.
 If the subject has had a previous abortion, this could also impact the length of time from request for an abortion to date of abortion as we anticipate that women with a history of abortion would have a shorter delay due to familiarity with the process of obtaining an abortion.
-This variable will also be stratified and analyzed separately as a subgroup to assess any association with delay in obtaining the procedure.
-Lastly, women will be analyzed in subgroups to evaluate the quality of referral by socioeconomic status as this may differ depending on affluence.
+This variable will also be stratified and analyzed separately to assess any association with delay in obtaining the procedure.
+Lastly, women will be analyzed in strata to evaluate the quality of referral by socioeconomic status as this may differ depending on affluence.

 Strategy #2: Multivariate analysis

 Many other variables factor into reasons that a woman could experience a delay from the initial request to the date of the procedure, ranging from a personal relationship changing to needing time to raise money for the procedure.
 These variables will be collected and analyzed via a multivariate adjustment.
-Additionally, the one can experience several different reasons for delay, all of which increase the time from initial request to the date of abortion.
-This source of confounding can be analyzed by simply counting the total number of reasons a woman reports for delay (understanding that not all reasons carry the same weight) and determining if the number of reasons for delay are associated with increased time from initial request to date of abortion.
+Additionally, one can experience several different reasons for delay, all of which increase the time from initial request to the date of abortion.
+This source of confounding can be analyzed by simply counting the total number of reasons a woman reports for delay (understanding that not all reasons carry the same weight) and determining if the number of reasons for delay is associated with increased time from initial request to date of abortion.

 STATISTICAL ISSUES